Deciding that you might need a carer for your parent is a big step. Find out about how to face the difficulties and how to wade through the options.

 I need a carer for my parent

-It might be that you're caring for your parent yourself, and need help.
+It might be that you're caring for your parent yourself, and need live in care giver.
 It might be that you're unable to care for your parent, but know that they need it.
 Providing care for an ageing parent can be tough, but help is available.
 By getting assistance early you may manage to help your loved one to stay in their own home for longer.

 Facing resentmentIt can be very difficult to raise the subject of care, especially if it’s for the first time.
 Your parent may fiercely value their independence or worry about being a burden.
 However, there are all types of help available.